 Outside of music, Cooper appeared on a number of television shows and movies, including 1991’s “Wayne’s World.”
-He currently tours six months out of the year and hosts a radio show, “Nights With Alice Cooper.”
+He currently hosts a radio show, “Nights With Alice Cooper,” and tours six months out of the year (when it’s safe to do so).
 Cooper also recently launched a podcast, “Alice Cooper’s Vintage Vault,” which features interviews with other notable musicians.

 4. Billy Idol: Chelsea, Generation X, Gen X

 Billy Idol started out as a guitarist for the punk rock group Chelsea before leaving and forming another band, Generation X, in 1976.
 The group released the songs “Youth Youth Youth” and “Ready Steady Go” before splitting in 1980.
 Idol and the band’s bassist, Tony James, then spun off into a new band, Gen X, which released the 1980s anthem “Dancing With Myself.”
 The band soon broke up, however, and Idol embarked on his solo career, rereleasing “Dancing With Myself” as a solo effort.